JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 ```

 For web, deep links work a bit differently: since Compose Multiplatform for Web makes single-page apps,
-the deep link URI pattern needs to put all parameters in a URL fragment (after the `#` character),
+you need to put all parameters of the deep link URI pattern in a URL fragment (after the `#` character),
-and the URL fragment needs to be URL-encoded.
+and make sure that all parameters are URL-encoded.

 You can still use the `backStackEntry.toRoute()` method to parse the parameters if the URL fragment conforms
 to the URI pattern rules.